How to build an eco-house: 10 amazing eco-friendly home designs to inspire you

 A renewable electricity supply is vital for an eco-friendly home.
 You might choose to sign up to a green energy supplier like OVO, so your home gets 100% renewable electricity as standard1, from sources like wind, sunshine, and tidal energy.

 Some eco houses might even generate their own electricity.
 The most popular way of doing this is via solar panels on a south-facing roof2.
 Solar panels can be pricey, but the savings you could make in the long run are huge – both in terms of carbon and cash!
+If you have lots of unobstructed land, you could also install your own domestic wind turbine.

 Smart tech can also make home greener.
 Smart meters and smart thermostats give homeowners clever tools to track their energy use, and make savings.
 Some eco-house owners might also be on an Economy 7 or Economy 10 tariff, which allows them to use electricity when demand is lowest.
 Coupled with a home energy storage system, this is a great way to power a home on the greenest electricity possible.